Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 EAP-FIDO assumes that the FIDO authenticator is already registered with the server, that is, the EAP-FIDO server has access to the public key used to verify the authenticator's response as well as the corresponding credential id.

-On the client side, the supplicant must be configured as follows:
+On the client side, the supplicant must be configured as follows.
+There is a minimum of exactly one configuration items, and a set of "advanced options".

+If only the minimum configuration option is provided to the EAP supplicant, the supplicant infers the remainder of the options.
+For almost all deployments, this minimal configuration should be sufficient for an easy onboarding experience and secure operation.

 ### Required Configuration items
-* a routing ID (see {{openquestions_rpid}}) - i.e. "the RADIUS realm"
+* [REALM] a routing ID (see {{openquestions_rpid}}) - i.e. "the RADIUS realm".
+This is typically the deployer's own domain name.

-* a CA Certificate trust store which contains at least the root CA that issued the server certificate on the EAP-FIDO server.
-This can be the system-wide WebPKI store, or a dedicated store for the specific purpose of EAP-FIDO server validation.
-Implementations MUST NOT allow to disable certificate checks.
+### Inference rules ###

+* [SNAME] TLS Server Certificate name: append "eap-fido-authentication." to the routing ID
+* [RP-ID] CTAP Relying Party ID (RPID): acceptable values for RPID is the set containing:
+  - [REALM]
+  - the registrable suffix of [REALM], if any
+* [STORE] The default Root CA certificate trust store is the system-wide root CA store for web browser certificate validation ("WebPKI").
+For this inferred default to be appropriate, the server certificate needs to be issued by a root CA which is present in that store.

 ### Optional Configuration items
-* Only if the routing ID is not a suffix of the server's name in the certificate: the exact server name
+* [UNAME] the username to authenticate as (required only if the registered FIDO credential is not a discoverable credential)
-* Only if FIDO2 discoverable credentials are not used: a username
+* [SNAME] the expectedsubjectAltName:DNS for the TLS certificate of the server (required only if the inference rules of the TLS certificate server need to be overwritten for this deployment)
+* [RP-ID] a set with exactly one member - the exact RPID for the EAP-FIDO authentication ceremony (required only if the inference rules for the RPID need to be overwritten for this deployment)
+* [STORE] a dedicated store for the specific purpose of EAP-FIDO server validation.
+This CA certificate trust store MUST NOT be empty (required only if the server certificate is not issued by a root CA present in the client's system-wide store; or if the large number of CA certificates in the system-wide CA store is considered too insecure by the deployment administrator)

 ## TLS handshake phase